cybera/synthi/manual/src/sections/JupyterLabAPI.md

 ##  JupyterLab API

-  A JupyterLab extension to interact with the Synthi platform.
+  These instructions relate to providing a JupyterLab extension to interact with the Synthi platform.

   ### Installation